 Care is needed to accurately evaluate transit congestion impacts (Aftabuzzaman, Currie and Sarvi 2010 and 2011; Anderson 2013; Litman 2009; Nguyen-Phuoc, et al. 2020).
 Indicators such as roadway level-of-service or a travel time index measure roadway congestion intensity, but fail to account for factors that affect congestion exposure, the amount that people must drive during peak periods (Cortright 2010).
 Congestion intensity indicators are appropriate for making short-term decisions, such as how to make an urban-peak trip, but planning decisions should be evaluated based on per capita congestion costs (Litman 2014b).
 Congestion analysis is complicated by confounding factors: congestion and transit ridership both tend to increase with city size, density, transit service quality and employment rates (year-to-year, traffic congestion and transit ridership tend to increase with a business cycle).
-Analyses that fail to account for these factors cannot accurately indicate how transit ridership affects congestion.
-Studies that do account for these impacts generally indicate that public transit service improvements can reduce traffic congestion intensity and costs (Nelson\Nygaard 2006).
+Analyses that fail to account for these factors cannot accurately indicate that public transit service improvements can reduce traffic congestion intensity and costs (Nelson\Nygaard 2006).